15 Different Types of Willow Trees

 The flowers are small and yellow or white.
 The fruit is a small capsule that contains seeds.

-Willow Trees Symbolism
+Categories of Willow Trees

 Tree Willows